 The presence of I&I is detrimental because it absorbs hydraulic capacity and dilutes the wastewater, rendering treatment less efficient.
 I&I is considered excessive when it becomes less costly to remove the I&I through sewer rehabilitation than to transport and treat it.
 A study of I&I conducted during the preparation of the Master Plan found that annual average inflow of the Sewer System ranged from approximately 1 to 4 mgd, with monthly extremes ranging from less than 0.5 mgd to more than 8 mgd.
-Annual average freshwater infiltration was estimated to range from approximately 9 to 12 mgd, with monthly extremes ranging from 6 to 17 mgd.
-Annual average saltwater infiltration was estimated to range from approximately 4 to 7 mgd, with monthly variations in the same range.
+Annual average freshwater infiltration was estimated to range from approximately 9 to 12 mgd, with monthly extremes ranging from approximately 9 to 12 mgd, with monthly extremes ranging from approximately 4 to 7 mgd, with monthly variations in the same range.
 Such I&I levels were considered to be excessive, based on EPA guidelines.